sswam/allemande/doc/nsfw/guide_nsfw.md

 | Stable Yogi   | Babes               | Boni | This pony-based model is tuned to render beautiful women and erotic art                                             |
 | coyotte       | Lustify V6 OLT      | Lusy | This SDXL-based model is very realistic, and excellent for NSFW art and can also do SFW art                         |

 The Jily and Hily models are based on SDXL and understand natural English fairly well.
 These models are great for SFW images, and softcore NSFW art, but not ideal for hardcore art.
+You can add the nsfw LoRA, or try the Lusy model.

 Most of our other image gen models are based primarily on Pony XL, with less understanding of English; these should be prompted mainly using Danbooru tags.
 They are very strong at softcore, hardcore, hentai, and extreme art.
 Faces may appear a bit samey in some of these models.
 Ask Sam for advice on how to fix this, if it bothers you!